General Terms and Conditions (GTC)

 The limitation period with respect to defects (cf. Item X.1 above) shall begin no later than 6 months after the item has been delivered to the purchaser (transfer of risk).

 - The above provisions shall not apply if the law imposes longer limitation periods under Section 479, paragraph 1 of the German Civil Code (claim for restitution).
 Where the delivery item has been put into storage, the warranty period shall start running from the date of the item’s delivery/collection, in any case no later than 12 months after the item was declared ready for dispatch/dispatched.
-This shall not apply to the delivery of used goods, with respect to which no warranty is provided.
-The warranty period for demonstration models is 6 months.
-The same applies with respect to exchange parts, replacement parts and repairs.
+This shall also apply for replacement parts and spare parts.
+The warranty for used products, in particular used demonstration models, is excluded.
+The warranty period for repair services is 12 months from the date of acceptance.

 - If a defect arises within the limitation period and the cause of this defect was present at the time when risk was transferred, we shall have the option of remedying this either by repairing the defect or by delivering a defect-free replacement.